chensheni/Course-Projects/neural-machine-translation/README.md

 <br> 2.
 SeqtoSeq model with attention
 <br> 3.
 SeqtoSeq model with multi-head attention

-Detailed results can be found at report.pdf
+Detailed experiment results can be found in report.pdf